dillo-browser/dillo/doc/install.md

 following libraries:

  - OpenSSL 1.1 or 3
+ - LibreSSL
- - mbedTLS 2 or 3
+ - mbedTLS 2 or 3 (TLSv1.3 is not supported yet)

 If you don't want to use a TLS library, use the configure option `--disable-tls` to disable TLS support.
 You can use `--disable-openssl` and `--disable-mbedtls` to control the search.
-By default OpenSSL is search first, then mbedTLS.
+By default OpenSSL or LibreSSL is search first, then mbedTLS.

 For Debian, you can use the following command to install the required packages to build Dillo: